SadYuyuko/Search-Engine-Result-Hider/README.en.md

 | `@N *://*.example.com/*` | adds a colored border to results from `example.com` and its subdomains |
 | `@N title/.*example.*/` | adds a colored border to results whose title contains `example` |

-Priority: highlight > whitelist, but blacklist > highlight
+Priority: blocking > highlighting; whitelisted results are never blocked but can still be highlighted
 Note: `@N` only supports 5 colors, numbered `@1` through `@5`.
 Open the custom color panel via the script menu.

 ### 2.7 Composite Rules: